getcarina/getcarina.com/_tutorials/005-docker-swarm-intro.md

   - intermediate
 ---

 Docker Swarm is a management system for Docker.
 It enables an application to be containerized and run across multiple segments in a cluster.
 Rackspace Container Service offers one segment by default and is scalable up to 10 segments.
-A segment (or node) is a slice of resources available in the cluster.
-Docker enables you to use the commands you're familiar with to manage the cluster as though it were a single host.
+A *segment* (or node) is a slice of resources available in the cluster.
+Docker enables you to use commands that you're familiar with to manage the cluster as though it were a single host.

 A Docker Swarm cluster has a few management containers that are necessary for cluster management.
-When we run `docker ps -a` on a cluster the below is displayed:
+When you run `docker ps -a` on a cluster, the following result is displayed:

 ```bash
 CONTAINER ID        IMAGE               COMMAND                  CREATED              STATUS              PORTS                                    NAMES